University of the Potomac Faculty

 Certificate – Information Systems Specialist, George Washington

-Professor Hood is currently the Director of Academic Operations and teaches General Education and Information Technology at UOTP.
+Professor Hood is currently the Dean of Student and Retention Services and teaches General Education and Information Technology at UOTP.
 Formerly, she served as Academic Dean/Director of Academic Support, Assistant Dean/Director of Distance Education and Director of Academic Affairs (Herndon, VA Campus) at UOTP.
 Professor Hood worked as the Assistant Director of Summer and Special Programs and Director of Pre-College Programs at The George Washington University.
 She has also held the position of Executive Associate in the Department of Computer Science and Executive Assistant in the Department of Electrical Engineering and Computer Science in the School of Engineering and Applied Sciences at The George Washington University.

 Professor Lennon has a vast amount of experience serving in the United States Air Force.
 His main focus was IT Project Management, and the management of operations and maintenance on information networks.
 More recently, Professor Lennon has helped in the development of cyber policy and the organization of the cyber workforces within Department of Defense.
 He has been teaching at the UOTP in the classroom and online for almost 2 years.